- Commanding a Turtle

 - choose the File->New menu item,

-- Here is my version of TurtleInGridLand.jlogo.
+- Here is my first version of TurtleInGridLand.jlogo.
 Copy/paste my code into TG's Editor,

 - and use File->Save As... to write your new program out as the file TurtleInGridLand.jlogo